-The mediation practicum consists of two courses, Mediation I and Mediation II.
-Mediation I is a general civil mediation training that is approved by the Georgia Office of Dispute Resolution.
+The mediation practicum consists of two courses, Mediation Practicum and Mediation Clinic.
+Mediation Practicum is a general civil mediation training that is approved by the Georgia Office of Dispute Resolution.
 Students who complete all of the requirements are eligible to register with the Georgia Office of Dispute Resolution and, once registered, mediate court-referred cases in Georgia.
-Successful completion of Mediation I (or prior registration and the permission of the instructor) is required for students desiring to take Mediation II.
-Mediation II is a clinical experience where students mediate on-site for the Athens Clarke-County Magistrate Court.
+Successful completion of Mediation Practicum (or prior registration and the permission of the instructor) is required for students desiring to take Mediation Clinic.
+Mediation Clinic is a clinical experience where students mediate on-site for the Athens Clarke-County Magistrate Court.

 Mediation skills are useful to almost any area of law practice.
 In learning to mediate students also learn how to communicate effectively, think creatively, negotiate using integrative bargaining principles, and how to draft clear and enforceable settlement agreements.

-Is there a writing requirement for Mediation I?
+Is there a writing requirement for Mediation Practicum?

 Is there an exam for this course?

 There is a final exam that is performance based and involves participating in mediation simulations similar to the role plays performed in class.
 Typically the exam is administered during the last class rather than during exam period.

 Registration eligibility for Mediation Practicum is based on the points allocation process.
 Enrollment is limited to 15 students per section.
 Mediation I is offered during Fall and Spring and Summer semesters.

 What else do I need to know?